gravitational/teleport/docs/2.5/admin-guide.md

 ```

 The snippet above states that another Teleport cluster can establish a reverse
-tunnel to "main" if it knows the secret.
+tunnel to "main" if it knows the secret token.

 !!! tip "Tip":
     The permission to establish a reverse tunnel is the only action "east" is
-    permitted to.
+    permitted to perform.
 Trusted clusters work only one way: users from "east" cannot
     connect to the nodes in "main".

-The administrator of "east" must create the following resource file:
+Now, the administrator of "east" must create the following resource file:

 ```bash
 # cluster.yaml